sheinhtetsai99/oct-tf-idf-legacy/README.md

     ```
     1. Add JWT token under 'Headers' section in the following format: 'Bearer <<'jwt token'>>'

-1. Send request and you should be able to geta response
+1. Send request and you should be able to get a response